wupengFEX/eventQueue/README.md

 How to use
 ==========
-	Introduct the js file,then you can user add or remove to add or remove listener!
+	Introduct the js file,then you can use add or remove to add or remove listener!

 Demo
 ==========